 Overview – Kasungu NP

 Kasungu is Malawi’s second-largest national park.
-Once teeming with wildlife, the park has been heavily poached and animal densities are low.
-There is only one lodge, well priced and located at Lifupa Dam.
-The dam has some resident hippos and is a magnet for animals, especially elephants, at the end of the Dry season.
-Morning and night drives are offered.
+Once teeming with wildlife, the park has been heavily poached and, despite recent clampdowns, animal densities are low.
+The only lodge is well priced and located at Lifupa Dam, which has some resident hippos and attracts elephants in the Dry season.
 If wildlife viewing expectations aren’t too high, Kasungu offers a great bush experience.

 Pros & Cons